 Easy cycling on Lanzarote

 It’s worth knowing that there are some easy cycling routes in Lanzarote.
-A good starting point is the seafront promenade between Puerto del Carmen, Arrecife and Costa Teguise that is suitable for gentle rides with kids away from any traffic (see the first 20km of the Mirador del Rio and Northern Lanzarote loop ride).
+For Lanzarote cycling routes in the Puerto del Carmen area, a good starting point is the seafront promenade between Puerto del Carmen, Arrecife and Costa Teguise.
+This is suitable for gentle rides with kids, away from any traffic (see the first 20km of the Mirador del Rio and Northern Lanzarote loop ride).

-There is a promenade in Playa Blanca too, but there isn’t a bike lane.
+If you’re seeking cycling routes on Lanzarote in Playa Blanca, there is a promenade here too, but there isn’t a bike lane.

 If you want something a bit more adventurous, but not an all-day epic, you could cut short either the Tour of Timanfaya or the Mirador del Rio loop above by cutting across to the return leg when you are ready.